mofo7777/H264Dxva2Decoder/README.md

 ## limitations

 ### GPU
-* only test DXVA2_ModeH264_E
+* only tested DXVA2_ModeH264_E GPU mode
-* minimal GPU -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
+* minimal GPU for NVIDIA cards -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
 * the GPU decoding is OK with NVIDIA GeForce 700 series
-* With Intel HD Graphics 4000, seems to be OK
+* With Intel HD Graphics 4000, seems to be OK too

 ### FILE
-* CMFByteStream : has SeekHigh but not used when decoding, only parsing (SeekFile == SeekHigh ... need to remove one), see GetNextSample
+* CMFByteStream : has SeekHigh but not used when decoding, only parsing (SeekFile == SeekHigh ... need to remove one).
+See GetNextSample : with big files, decoding will fail arbitrarily during streaming, if file > 2 Go

 ### ATOM
 * just use needed atoms
-* sample time not used : use 1000 / frame rate - 4
+* sample time not used : use 1000 / frame rate - 4 (custom approximation)
 * just use the first video track found
 * sometimes ATOM_TYPE_AVCC is not the first atom in ATOM_TYPE_STSD, need to loop (can be others)